Om25091210/ProductiveGPT/README.md

 # ProductiveGPT
 # Chatbot for Whatsapp with OpenAI Integration

+## WHY

+Introducing our revolutionary chatbot integration that transforms your WhatsApp into a personal assistant, simplifying tasks, note-taking, and information retrieval.
+With the convenience of a friendly conversation, you can seamlessly send tasks and reminders, receive instant answers, and effortlessly manage your daily routine.
+No more complex apps or browser searches – just the power of productivity at your fingertips, available anytime and anywhere.
+Say hello to a new era of effortless efficiency.
+We open Whatsapp more than any app and more regularly, so why not having a chat which can be your personal assistent and not just a mere anonymous chat or message to self chat.

 This project demonstrates the integration of a chatbot with Facebook Messenger's Graph API and OpenAI's GPT-3.5 language model.
 The chatbot can engage in conversations with users via Facebook Messenger and provide dynamic responses generated using the OpenAI API.

 ## Use Cases